 - The current tidal datum should be used (Presently NAVD88).

 - The most current tidal epoch should also be used (Presently 1983-2001 epoch).

-Local, published control benchmarks should to be used in determining elevations at the survey site.
+Local published control benchmarks should be used in determining elevations at the survey site.
 Control benchmarks are the monuments on the ground that have been precisely located and referenced to the local tide stations and vertical datum used to calculate the Mean High Tide elevation.

 - Elevation datum must match that of the tidal datum (NAVD88).

 General coastal project review plan requirements can be obtained from Commission staff upon request.